irfanasrullah/tfsigntflow/README.md

 Traffic Signs Recognition with Tensorflow

-This is jupyter notebook assignment for traffic signs recognition using Tensorflow.
+You can find on notebook file how to training machine learning to recognize traffic signs using Tensorflow.